HubSpot CRM pricing 2026: A complete breakdown & cost-saving tips

 All-in-one vs. a best-of-breed approach

 The alternative is what’s often called a best-of-breed approach.
-This means you use a central CRM as your home base (like HubSpot's excellent free or Starter plan) and then connect specialized, top-of-the-line tools for specific jobs.
+This means you use a central CRM as your home base (like HubSpot's excellent free or Starter plan) and then connect specialized, complementary tools for specific jobs.

 This video provides a detailed breakdown of the different HubSpot CRM pricing plans, helping you choose the right option for your business needs.